YarboJanks/buffered.io/source/_posts/2012-02-15-webmachine-erlydtl-and-riak-part-4.markdown

 1. The server handles the request and negotiates a [request token][] with Twitter using OAuth.
 1. The application redirects the user to Twitter on a special URL which contains OAuth request information.
 1. The user is asked to sign in to Twitter, if they haven't already during the course of their browser session.
-1. Twitter then confirms that the user does intend to sign-in to CodeSmackdown using their Twitter credentials, and redirects the user back to the application.
+1. Twitter then confirms that the user does intend to sign-in to Code Smackdown using their Twitter credentials, and redirects the user back to the application.
 1. If the user approves the process, the application is handed a verification token which is then used to generate an OAuth [access token][] with Twitter.
 This access token is what is used to allow the user to easily sign in to the application from this point onward.

 Prepare yourself, you're about to learn how to do OAuth in Erlang!
 But before we can do that, we need to register our application with Twitter.